-Everything You Need to Know About Vitamin E for Your Skin
+You Need to Use Vitamin E on Your Skin — Here's Why

 Vitamin E is both a nutrient and an antioxidant, with a vast history of use in dermatology.
-Besides being effective, it’s also easy to find, easy to use and can be found in a variety of products you probably already own.
+Besides being effective, it’s also easy to find, easy to use and can be found in a variety of products you probably already own, from serums to sunscreens.
 But is vitamin E good for your skin?
-And how do you know if you should be incorporating it into your skin care routine?
-To learn more about the ample benefits of vitamin E—also known as alpha tocopherol—we reached out to board-certified dermatologist and Skincare.com consultant, Dr. Dhaval Bhanusali.
-Here’s what he had to say, and what we discovered about vitamin E for your skin.
+And how do you know if you should be incorporating it into your skincare routine?
+To learn more about the benefits of vitamin E, we reached out to Dr. Kavita Mariwalla, a board-certified dermatologist based in West Islip, New York and Skincare.com consultant.
+Here’s what she had to say and what we discovered about vitamin E for your skin.

 What Is Vitamin E?

 Before you learn about the benefits of vitamin E for your skin, it’s important to understand the basics.
 Vitamin E is a fat-soluble compound, mainly found in certain plant oils, and the leaves of green vegetables.
 Foods rich in vitamin E include canola oil, olive oil, margarine, almonds and peanuts.
 You can also get your vitamin E from meats and certain fortified cereals.

 What Does Vitamin E Do to Your Skin?

 “Vitamin E is probably one of the most frequently used ingredients in skincare that people don’t realize,” says Dr. Mariwalla.
 “It is found as the ingredient tocopherol.
 It is a skin conditioner and works well to soften the skin.”
 As an antioxidant, vitamin E is known for helping protect the skin’s surface against free radicals that can cause damage to our body’s largest organ.